AdobeDocs/certification.en/help/certifications/aem/aem-sites-e-developer.md

 mini-toc-levels: 1
 exl-id: 4b97177a-38aa-4082-95da-1e4c9962f3c8
 ---
-# Certification journey for Adobe [!DNL Experience Manager Sites] Developer Expert
+# Certification journey for Adobe [!DNL Experience Manager] Sites Developer Expert

 {{intro}}

+>[!NOTE]
+>
+>**New study resources available:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/369) provides a tailored path through your certification exam prep process, including the in-depth study materials you'll need to be successful in attaining this certification. _If you are prompted to log in to the Exam Prep Guide, use your Adobe ID._

 ## Exam description {#exam-description}